South Orange, New Jersey: Arts and culture

 The Baird Center, located in Meadowland Park, houses the South Orange Department of Recreation and Cultural Affairs, and hosts many activities.
 Most of the department's programs are housed in The Baird or in adjoining Meadowland Park.
 The center offers arts programs, including the Pierro Gallery of South Orange, The Theater on 3, and other arts spaces, along with preschool and other educational, arts and recreational programming.
 The Baird Center is undergoing extensive renovation starting in late 2019.
 The Baird hosts events together with SOPAC, including the long-running Giants of Jazz concert series.

 The Pierro Gallery of South Orange, located within The Baird and operating as part of the South Orange Department of Recreation and Cultural Affairs, encourages community involvement in the visual arts and exhibits the non-commercial works of contemporary artists working in the field, in addition to providing arts education and serving local artists.
 Exhibitions often include the work of area artists, with a juried "Essex Exposed" exhibition conducted twice each year offering materials created by artists from Essex County.

-South Orange Performing Arts Center (SOPAC) is located at 1 SOPAC Way, located next to the South Orange station.
-The performance venue is a 415-seat proscenium theater, with a five-screen cinema, The Village at SOPAC (formerly Bow Tie Cinemas), as well as a dance studio/rental space in the same complex.
+South Orange Performing Arts Center (SOPAC) is located next to the South Orange station.
+The performance venue is a 415-seat proscenium theater, with a five-screen cinema, The Village at SOPAC, as well as a dance studio/rental space in the same complex.

 SOPAC presents music, family, dance, theater, and comedy programs throughout the year.
-Artists and companies who have performed at SOPAC include Paquito D'Rivera, the Tommy Dorsey Orchestra, Olympia Dukakis, Richie Havens, Yo-Yo Ma, James Marsters, Eddie Palmieri, Madeleine Peyroux, Paula Poundstone, Anoushka Shankar, Phoebe Snow, Angie Stone, Sweet Honey in the Rock, Dionne Warwick, and Nancy Wilson.
 In partnership with Seton Hall University, SOPAC has presented Seton Hall Arts Council events, including a Classical Concert Series, Jazz 'n the Hall, and Seton Hall Theatre—student theater productions.

 The plans for SOPAC were first conceived in the mid-1990s as part of an effort by the village to develop the downtown area.
 Seton Hall University partnered with SOPAC and construction in August 2004.
-The complex opened in November 2006 to the general public, with Paula Poundstone performing at the opening and cellist Yo-Yo Ma performing later that month.
+The complex opened in November 2006 to the general public.

 Founded in 1949, the South Orange Symphony is a full-sized symphony orchestra made up of volunteer amateur and semi-professional musicians with a wide range of musical backgrounds led by a professional conductor.
 The ensemble plays repertoire that covers the full range of classical literature from the 18th century to today, and presents three free concerts each year in Sterling Hall at the South Orange Middle School.